Harvesting SSL Certificate Data to Identify Web-Fraud: Certificate-based Classifier

 \section{Certificate-based Classifier}

-The analysis in Section \ref{analysis-ssl} showed that several features have distributions in legitimate data sets that are significantly different from those in malicious sets.
-Even though some show significant differences, relying on a single feature to identify malicious domains will yield a high rate of false positives.
-One approach, is to simply use a set of heuristics.
-For example, if F1-F8 are all true, the given domain is malicious with overwhelming probability.
-However, this might necessitate performing an exhaustive search over many combinations of heuristics, in order to find the optimal one.
-Another possibility is to take advantage of machine-learning algorithms and let them find the best combination of features.
-Machine learning algorithms are well suited for classification problems.
-We use several machine-learning-based classification algorithms and select the best performer.
-Specifically, we consider the following algorithms: Random Forest \cite{randforest}, Support Vector Machines \cite{svm1, svm2}, Decision Tree \cite{dtree}, Decision Table \cite{dtable}, Nearest Neighbor \cite{mlearn1} and Neural Networks \cite{mlearn1}.
+The analysis above shows that several features have distributions that vary among different data sets.
+Relying on a single feature to identify malicious certificates will yield a high rate of false positives.
+Therefore, we combine all features and feed them to a set of machine learning classifiers in order to differentiate among certificates belonging to different data sets.
+We use several machine-learning-based classification algorithms and select the one with the best performance.
+Specifically, we consider the following algorithms: Random Forest \cite{randforest}, Decision Tree \cite{dtree}, and Nearest Neighbor \cite{mlearn1}.
 In addition, we explore two optimization techniques for Decision Trees: Bagging \cite{bagging, boost-bag-c4.5} and Boosting \cite{boosting, boost-bag-c4.5}.

-Algorithm descriptions are out of the scope; we refer to \cite{randforest,svm1,svm2,dtree,dtable,mlearn1,mlearn1,bagging,boost-bag-c4.5,boosting,boost-bag-c4.5} for relevant background information.
+Nearest Neighbor classifier does not have a training phase and it simply labels the incoming test record to the most similar training record.
+Decition Tree classifier builds a tree that classifies a record by following a path from the root to the leaf.
+To select a specific branch, the record has to satisfy its condition.
+The Random Forest classifier is derived from a multiple of Decision Trees each of which has some selection of the feature set.
+Since, detailed algorithm descriptions are out of the scope of this paper, we refer to \cite{mlearn1,bagging,boost-bag-c4.5,boosting,boost-bag-c4.5} for relevant background information.

-We use precision-recall performance metrics to summarize the performance of a classifier.
+We use precision-recall performance metrics to summarize performance of a classifier.
 These metrics consists of the following ratios: Positive Recall, Positive Precision, Negative Recall, and Negative Precision.
-We use the term ``Positive'' set to denote malicious domains (phishing or typosquatting) and ``Negative'' set to refer to legitimate domains.
+We use the term ``Positive'' set to denote \phishing\ (and \comnet\ in one case) certificates and ``Negative'' set to refer to \Alexa\ (popular) certificates.
 The positive (negative) recall value is the fraction of positive (negative) domains that are correctly identified by the classifier.
 Positive (negative) precision is the actual fraction of positive (negative) domains in the set identified by the classifier.